 If you are coming to an appointment: No visitors are allowed to accompany patients to doctors’ follow-up appointments or treatments.
 This policy has very limited exceptions.
 Please speak with your care team if you have questions or concerns.

-If you are admitted to the hospital and staying overnight: As of Nov.
-25, we have a Zero Visitor policy in effect, due to a surge in coronavirus cases and New York state regulations.
-There are limited exceptions, such as for patients with dementia, pediatric patients, and end-of-life care.
+If you are admitted to the hospital and staying overnight: As of Feb.
+15, limited visitation is in place.
+One visitor per day is permitted.
+A total of two individuals may visit, but they must alternate days.
+All visitors must be 18 years old or older.
+Visiting hours are between 8 a.m. and 8 p.m.
+Visitation is limited to 4 consecutive hours per day.
+There are limited exceptions, such as for patients with developmental disabilities or cognitive impairment, pediatric patients, and end-of-life care.
 Please speak with your care team if you have questions.

 - Talk to your oncology team before coming in to learn if there is anything you need to know.